John Creger is a professional player of:

 As a freelance musician, John continues to play upright/string/double bass, electric bass guitar and acoustic guitar in numerous duos, combos, chamber ensembles and pit orchestras.
 Those groups' music encompasses a variety of styles including:

 He's been writing music for many years, mostly as an individual endeavor.
 He currently plays with his two bands:

-(Mr. Creger refers to them as both being a wonderful group of musicians, and are some of the best of the best, musically and personally.)
+(Mr. Creger refers to the musicians in those groups as both being wonderful groups of musicians, and are some of the best of the best, musically and personally.)

 Mr. Creger also plays with the:

-In addition to his playing, he also owns and operates BTR AudioVideo Inc, an audio and video recording studio.
-It specializes in solo artists, bands, singer/song writers, voice over and concert audio and video production.
+In addition to his playing, from 2008 to 2021 he owned and operated BTR AudioVideo Inc, an audio and video recording studio.
+It specialized in solo artists, bands, singer/song writers, voice over and concert audio and video production.
 He still does individual projects as a private contractor for audio and cinema/video projects that come along.

 When not writing or making music, or running BTR AudioVideo, John is devoted to spending time with his grandchildren, while also enjoying:

 John maintains a web presence on Facebook, Instagram and at the following websites: